nhsconnect/FHIR-NRLS-API/pages/pointer_retrieval/interactions/api_interaction_search.md

 ## Prerequisites

-In addition to the requirements on this page, the general guidance and requirements detailed on the [Development Overview](development_overview.html) page **MUST** be followed when using this interaction.
+In addition to the requirements on this page, the general guidance and requirements detailed on the [pointer retrieval overview](pointer_retrieval_overview.html) page **MUST** be followed when using this interaction.

 ## Search Request Headers